Dr. Lucy Papillon, Ph.D

-Dr. Lucy Papillon, Ph.D. is a licensed clinical and media psychologist with offices in both Beverly Hills and the South Bay.
+Dr. Lucy Papillon, Ph.D. is a licensed clinical and media psychologist with offices in Hermosa Beach.
 In addition to her private practice, Dr. Papillon is experienced as a Clinical Director of several hospital programs, a faculty member of both medical schools and universities, an expert working with inmates in a state prison, and as a director of special programs for entrepreneurs and corporations across America.
 Altogether, Dr. Papillon has over 20 years of experience reframing and providing breakthrough paradigms for patients from every demographic.

 With a unique approach to her practice, Dr. Papillon describes herself an as "evocateur": someone who calls out another's highest possibilities.
 Her process with each patient begins by simply building a relationship of trust, creating a safe environment where one can feel comfortable freely expressing themselves and going into depth about their particular challenges.
 Dr. Papillon has been able to draw from a vast array of ageless wisdom through her studies of spiritual teachings and philosophies.
 She uses them along with her outstanding training as a psychologist to conceive a one-of-a-kind approach for individuals, couples, families, organizations, and corporations.